Import a GPX Route Free

 PreRun Pro ($49.99/year) unlocks:

-Free features (no account needed): GPX import, auto-detect turns, 3D flyover preview, waypoint editing, route colors, reverse route, merge waypoints, GPX export.
+Free features (no account needed): GPX import, auto-detect turns, 3D flyover preview, flyover preview from collections, waypoint editing, route colors, reverse route, merge waypoints, GPX export, Find Me, Find Me Chase Cam.

 Upgrade to Pro